-Rogers Communications Inc. (RCI) Chief Executive Officer Nadir Mohamed plans to retire next January, a surprise move that sent Canada’s largest wireless carrier in search of a new leader for the second time in four years.
+Rogers Communications Inc. (RCI:US) Chief Executive Officer Nadir Mohamed plans to retire next January, a surprise move that sent Canada’s largest wireless carrier in search of a new leader for the second time in four years.

 The board will appoint a search firm and begin looking internationally for a replacement, the Toronto-based company said yesterday in a statement.
 Neither Ed Rogers nor Melinda Rogers, the children of founder Ted Rogers, will put their names forward for the top job, the company said.
 Rogers is controlled by a family trust through a dual-class stock structure.

 While Mohamed’s decision was unexpected, the fact the Rogers children aren’t in the running signals that the move wasn’t forced on him, said Maher Yaghi, an analyst at Desjardins Securities in Montreal.
 A global CEO search also provides the opportunity to look for someone with a fresh approach, he said.

 “If you need new ideas, new ways of thinking, you might look outside Canada,” Yaghi said.
 “An executive from an international firm could bring some insight into what works in other countries.”

 Separately, Rogers reported fourth-quarter profit that beat analysts’ estimates, helping bolster the stock today.
 The shares rose 4.1 percent to C$47.32 at the close in Toronto, the biggest gain since July.
 Rogers shares have climbed 25 percent in the past year, outpacing its biggest rivals.